SteveBattista/SignYAML/README.md

  go run CheckHash.go <files> ->Compares hash in .sig file to the hash of the original file.
 If these match, it uses the public key to check the signature of the hash.
 The password is not needed for this function as it does not need to read the private key

   Examples:<br />
+  CreateKeys.go purpose: Create key files.
+Private key is encrypted with a password. <br />
+  CreateKeys.go aruments: None <br />
   go run CreateKeys.go<br />
     Enter in PassPhrase to generate key to encrypt private key<br />
     [user types in key it is not echoed back]<br />
     Writing Private key<br />
     Writing Public key<br />

+  SignHash.go purpose: Hashes and signs the hash for files given as arguments.
+Writes this in .sig files.Needs password to decrypt private key.<br />
+  SignHash.go aruments: list of files to create signatures <br />
   go run SignHash.go file.txt *.yaml<br />
     Enter in PassPhrase to generate key to decrypt private key<br />
     [user types in key it is not echoed back]<br />